berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 ## Space Shooter Game
 ### Setting it up

 Close the project you made.
 Open Unity Hub again, and click the arrow next to "Open".
-Then click "Add project from disk" and select the Unity Basics lab folder (the folder that this PDF is contained in).
+Then click "Add project from disk" and select the Unity Basics lab folder.
 Then, open the project up.
 It might take a while for Unity to set up all of the project files.
 Once inside the project, navigate to `Scenes > SampleScene` and double click it to open it up.

 ![](images\image12.png)